cran-task-views/Omics/Omics.md

     genes and `r pkg("SignacX")` uses neural networks to identify cell types.
     `r pkg("clustermole")` can be used to identify human and mouse single-cell transcriptomic data cell type.
+    `r pkg("immunarch")` can be used to analyze specifically T-cells and
+-    B-cells.
 -   *Biomarker discovery*: `r pkg("DIscBIO")` is a user-friendly multi-algorithmic pipeline for biomarker discovery in single-cell transcriptomics.